RaspAP/raspap-tools/README.md

 Depending on the raspberry pi version, this can take a long time.

 ### Precompiled driver modules
-The webpage http://downloads.fars-robotics.net by MrEngman provides a lot of pre-compiled WLAN driver modules for different Raspberry Pi OS kernel versions.
+**INFORMATION: modules at http://downloads.fars-robotics.net no longer updated.
+Last update in Oct 2021** The webpage http://downloads.fars-robotics.net by MrEngman provides a lot of pre-compiled WLAN driver modules for different Raspberry Pi OS kernel versions.
 In order to install multiple drivers in one go, the script `install_wlan_driver_modules.sh` provides a wrapper for the install script http://downloads.fars-robotics.net/wifi-drivers/install-wifi.
 The script asks to plug in one device at a time and starts the `install-wifi` script.
 You might have to rerun the installation, when a kernel update is done.

 ## Raspberry Pi OS with substantially reduced SD-Card write access